• Skip to primary navigation

 • When peeling the beets, the skin won't come off if you just rub the beet.
 You will have to dig your nails into the beet with the paper towel, and once you do, the skin will come off easily.

-• The size of the ravioli is approximately 2 1/4 inches wide at the heart's widest part (the top)
+• The size of the ravioli is approximately 2 ¼ inches wide at the heart's widest part (the top)

 • This pasta dough is quite moist in nature due to the high beet content, so don't be afraid to add more flour when kneading and rolling out the dough.
-I had to add 6 extra tbsp when kneading, and a few extra tablespoons when rolling out the dough.
+I had to add 6 extra tablespoon when kneading, and a few extra tablespoons when rolling out the dough.

 • The color of the ravioli will change quite significantly when boiled and cooked, becoming lighter in color; this is normal.